In this episode, I talk about the importance of building an influencer program for your business.

 FULL TRANSCRIPT BELOW

-One of the first things that need to get done is to define your program–document those KPIs, determine how you are going to work with marketing if you work in PR or how you are going to work with PR if you work in marketing.
-Determine how its going to work globally and how it’s; integrated across different markets and platforms.
+One of the first things that need to get done is to define your B2B program–document those KPIs, determine how you are going to work and collaborate with internal teams across the organization.
+You also have to think about how you’re going to scale your program globally and how it is integrated across different markets and platforms.

-I have seen situations where B2B influencer programs were launched over night and marketers are scratching their heard wondering why the program isn’t driving the results they are expecting.
+I have seen situations where influencer programs were launched overnight, and marketers are scratching their heard wondering why the program isn’t driving the results they are expecting.
+Don’t fall into this trap.

 So, part of your plan should also encompass how you define influence.
-I use four data points that help me validate whether or not an influencer is really influential.
+I use four data points that help me validate true influence.
 Those four data points are:

 - Reach: how large is their community across all social platforms